fxu1024/fxu1024.github.io/docs/ds/hadoopclients.md

 - Note: To use Kerberos auth in PvC DS you must use the latest beeline CLI(3.1.3000.2023.0.14.0-84) downloaded from the PVC DS DW UI.

 - In order to connect to Hive VW via beeline shell, the first step is to download Beeline CLI software.
 "Guides and More" is on the Cloudera Data Warehouse Overview.
-Navigate to "Guides and More" and click on the "see more" button, you can see ["Downloads - Beeline CLI"](https://cdw-ui.s3.amazonaws.com/hive3/beeline-standalone/apache-hive-beeline-3.1.3000.tar.gz).
+Navigate to Cloudera Data Warehouse > Overveiw > Resources and Downloads and click on the "see more" button, you can see "Downloads - Beeline CLI".
+You can also download it from [Hive3 website](https://cdw-ui.s3.amazonaws.com/hive3/beeline-standalone/apache-hive-beeline-3.1.3000.tar.gz).

 ![](../../assets/images/ds/hadoopclient21.png)